 If this wouldn’t completely congest the aisles, it would even allow for more crews, but that’s another story.

 There are some principles I want to follow during the build.
-I decided to handlay all my turnouts, as that would give my maximum flexibility with the track geometry.
+I decided to handlay most of my turnouts, as that would give me maximum flexibility with the track geometry.
 It will also allow for the elimination of S-curves.
 At least in such a way, that my Athearn 85ft TOFC and passenger cars can safely navigate such sections.
-I want to have easements and superelevation on the mainline and sidings.
+I want to have easements and superelevation on the mainline.

 The first obstacles have arised.
-I found the need to in lude a lift-out dection to bei able to access the far lower left corner of the plan below.
-This is not desirable, but there is no other Option at this time.
+I found the need to include a lift-out dection to be able to access the far lower left corner of the plan below.
+This is not desirable, but other than eliminating any track beyond arms reach, there is no other option at this time.